 When using Tibetan singing bowls for healing, one sound may be introduced or multiple bowls will be played to provide needed frequencies.
 A bowl may be held near you or passed over the body.

-Professional musicians create healing music.
+A number of professional musicians create healing music.
 Eric Berglund creates beautiful healing melodies on his harp.
-Steven Halpern also has several albums for healing with sound.
+Steven Halpern has several albums for healing with sound.
 His famous Chakra Suite focuses on specific frequencies related to your seven energy centers.
-Here's a sample.

 Researchers at the University of Helsinki (Kanduri et al., 2015) discovered a connection between emotionally evocative music and gene expression.
 All 48 people in the study listened to Mozart's third violin concerto in G major.
 Depending on their musical aptitude, between 45 and 97 genes were turned on.